Agios Neophytos Monastery Cyprus a fascinating sacred site

-One of the most sacred sites of Cyprus is the Agios Neophytos Monastery near Tala in Southern Cyprus.
+One of the most sacred sites of Cyprus is the Agios Neophytos Monastery Paphos in Southern Cyprus.
 This is a beautiful monastery in Cyprus located around 9 km from Paphos in the southern part of Cyprus.
 The Monastery dates back to 1159 when it was founded by Saint Neophytos.
-This monastery includes the Encleistra of Agios Neophytos, the modern monastery of Agios Neophytos, and the Agios Neophytos Ecclesiastical Museum.
+This monastery near Paphos includes the Encleistra of Agios Neophytos, the modern monastery of Agios Neophytos, and the Agios Neophytos Ecclesiastical Museum.

 The Encleistra was initially a natural cave on the eastern side of a hill’s slope, and it is said that Neophytos dug out the cave with his bare hands to create the Encleistra.
 It is also said that the Encleistra has some of the finest Byzantine frescos in the world.

 Saint Neophytos lived here until the age of 85, and 200 years following his death they added a church dedicated to Saint Mary.